Updated: Oct 7

 Make wise decisions regarding what loads to carry.
 You know your schedule and your ability better than anyone else.
 Never take more loads than you can reasonably handle, and always be certain the profit is worth the drive.

 Ensure you and your rig are in compliance with all the rules and regulations –federal, state, county, and city.
 CSA can shut down your business and have your license revoked if you do not meet their safety standards.
 You can find more information on the CSA’s requirements and repercussions in these Team Run Smart articles.

 Maintaining personal health is not only beneficial to you, it’s also important for your business.
 The CSA has a list of physical qualifications you must meet to qualify as a fit driver.
 You may need to be able to lift and carry on a regular basis for your business.
 Also, a sickness or injury could put you out of commission for awhile.
 Therefore, staying healthy and injury-free is an essential aspect of your long-term success.

 Being organized and financially responsible is imperative for success.
 This can be a big change for company drivers who did not have to take on the additional responsibilities listed below:

-Pay Your Taxes.
 As a company driver, your carrier was responsible for paying your taxes.
 As an owner-operator, you are now responsible for determining the correct amount and sending it to the IRS every quarter.
 To receive your maximum tax return, accurate records must be kept of estimated tax payments and to prepare your taxes.
-Having accurate financial records and setting money aside for taxes are an invaluable practice that will alleviate stress come tax season.
+Having accurate financial records and setting money aside for taxes is an invaluable practice that will alleviate stress come tax season.